PetrouilFan/BioNet/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Non-Commercial License - see the LICENSE.md file for details.
+This software may be used for educational and research purposes only and may not be used for any commercial purposes.